seshbot/seshbot.github.io/source/_posts/2015-05-05-an-introduction-to-opengl-getting-started.markdown

 As I mentioned before though, you can easily try reading the specs yourself.
 Google is your friend here - search for the specific version + 'spec' and it will [usually be the first hit](https://www.google.com.au/search?q=opengl+3+spec).

 ### Debugging
 There are [many different OpenGL debugging tools](https://www.opengl.org/wiki/Debugging_Tools) on different platforms and they are all generally pretty bad.
 I haven't spent a lot of time with any of them so please tell me if you find a good one!

 If you're on OSX you can give the [OpenGL Profiler](https://developer.apple.com/library/mac/documentation/GraphicsImaging/Conceptual/OpenGLProfilerUserGuide/Introduction/Introduction.html) a go - it allows you to set breakpoints on certain GL calls, look at frame buffers (though I found this difficult to do) and much more.

+Windows users should check out [RenderDoc](https://github.com/baldurk/renderdoc), which allows you to track API calls, view render buffers and a lot of other stuff, for both OpenGL and DirectX.
+You can also invoke the DLL directly to dump various information from within your application.
+I haven't used it myself though so I won't go on further.

 It's also a great idea to have some macros that optionally call `glGetError()` after every OpenGL call you make so you can easily track down where things begin to go awry.
 Unfortunately though querying the context can be fairly expensive so you should make it easy to disable this macro when things are not going awry.